AdobeDocs/commerce-merchant-services.en/help/payment-services/fraud-protection.md

 Adobe Commerce supports Signifyd versions 5.4.0 and newer. [!DNL Payment Services] supports pre-auth and post-auth Signifyd flows.

 The Signifyd/[!DNL Payment Services] integration provides coverage for credit cards, debit cards, vaulted cards, checkout through the Admin, and PayPal and Apple Pay payment methods.
-The integration shares credit card transaction data from Payment Services to Signifyd, which enhances the analysis of orders for merchants.
-To ensure comprehensive coverage of orders, Signifyd evaluates the shared information and decides if transactions are risky.
+While some details of the transactions are not shared between Payment Services and Signifyd, Signifyd provides comprehensive risk coverage for all payment methods, ensuring the utmost in protection.

 See [Signifyd documentation](https://community.signifyd.com/support/s/article/magento-2-extension-install-guide?language=en_US#downloadandinstallingmagento2extension) to learn about installing and configuring the extension.